10 Best Lightweight Cordless Drills 2023 – Reviews & Buying Guide

 The Popoman Newdrill is a powerful cordless unit that delivers up to 398 in-lbs of torque to allow you to take on a wide range of applications.

-It comes with a variable speed trigger and a 2-speed adjustment system to enhance your precision, while the 21+1-position clutch gives you greater control over the drill’s torque.
+It comes with a variable speed trigger and a two-speed adjustment system to enhance your precision, while the 21+1-position clutch gives you greater control over the drill’s torque.
 What’s more, the LED lights are trigger-activated.

 10. PORTER-CABLE PCCK607LB Cordless Drill